LoveMutt/Starfinder-Weapon-Gen/README.md

 I want to generate some loot for a level 2 party.
 I would run [ WeaponGen.py -t 1 ] to generate a level 1-4 weapon of a random type.

 My shop wants a new longarm for a level 14 character.
 I would run [ WeaponGen.py -t 4 -a longarm ] to get a longarm in the right tier

+I want to get a level 19 sniper rifle [ WeaponGen.py -l 19 -a sniper]

 ### Example outputs: